 REX HILL has been making elegant Pinot Noirs for over 30 years in the Willamette Valley at the gateway to Oregon’s wine country.
 REX HILL honors exceptional single vineyards and continues a legacy of singular Pinot Noirs that reflect their origin.

 You’ll enjoy Celine Fitzmaurice and Larry Olson’s Mt.
 Tabor garden, where Japanese influence meets English garden in an edible landscape, full of plants with an eye toward four season color.
 Tour Larry’s studio and immerse yourself in the intimate landscapes of his signature photographs.
-Carlo Lamagna is the Executive Chef at Clyde Common where he leads the kitchen in preparing simple yet exquisitely executed food from a menu that has no boundaries or borders.
-Born in the Philippines, Carlo trained in New York and Chicago before traveling to Germany, France and Spain to gather more culinary perspective.
-With his new Twisted Filipino pop-up dinners, Carlo is bringing the cuisine of the Philippines to Portland.
+Chef Carlo Lamagna was born in the Philippines, trained in New York and Chicago before traveling to Germany, France and Spain to gather more culinary perspective.
+Carlo is now focusing on opening a new restaurant, Magna, with Clyde Common’s Nate Tilden.
+After developing his Twisted Filipino pop-up, which was his own unique, modern twist on Filipino classics, he is ready to bring us great Filipino food to stay.
+Join us to see firsthand what to expect from the new Magna restaurant opening sometime next year.

 Leah Jorgensen is a seventeen-year wine industry veteran making expressive interpretations of France’s Loire Valley wines centered around Cabernet Franc grown in Southern Oregon.
 The Blanc de Cabernet Franc has landed on the lists of top restaurants and has been the perfect introduction to her Cabernet Franc program.